Skip to main content

 Who This Page Is For

-Dermatology practices with biopsy and destruction same-day coding issues Mohs surgery practices needing accurate stage and block billing Practices losing revenue on cosmetic vs. medical visit separation Groups with high denial rates on modifier 25 usage
+Dermatology practices with biopsy and destruction same-day coding issues Mohs surgery practices needing accurate stage and block billing Practices losing revenue on cosmetic vs. Medical visit separation Groups with high denial rates on modifier 25 usage

 Common Billing Friction in Dermatology